BookmarkFS User Manual

 Request for user input.
 Only available in interactive mode.

-The handler should set data->str to a prompt string for Readline.
+The function should set data->str to a prompt string for Readline.
 The string must be valid until the next function call on this handler context.

 BOOKMARKFS_FSCK_SAVE